ly-east/ulog/README.md

 ul::error("hello, {}", "there");  // "hello, there"
 ```

 Usage of log functions is just same to spdlog.
-Only thing you should notice is replace `spdlog` by `ul`.
+Only thing you should notice is to replace `spdlog` by `ul`.

 ## Demo Program